xavdid/lolapi/README.md

 #LoLdb

 A restful API for returning champion and item stats for League of Legends.
 The database holds all the info you could ever want to know about LoL champions.
 It's updated from a bunch of jsons that I maintain.
+You can see the live version at (lolapi.net)[lolapi.herokuapp.com].

 ##About the code